In this article

 Additionally, for security reasons and to avoid hacking attempts on the web GUI of the handset, we recommend altering the user password and admin password fields.
 Use a complex password from a password generator such as https://passwordsgenerator.net/.

 You now need to save the configuration and plug the handset into an internet connection, please allow 10 minutes for the device to provisioning on the first attempt.
+Please, note if the device has been unboxed and booted up already, you will need to reset it to the factory settings to provision it.
 The end result should be that your SIP device is registered on the handset you have connected it to, by utilising the MAC address.
 Lastly, the advanced CFG configuration window will allow you to enter in your custom commands to overwrite the default template.
 Popular options for advanced configurations are BLF, speed dial, or line keys, alternative device wallpapers, remote phonebooks, etc.

 Obtaining Yealink provisioning resources